EDUCBA

 Introduction to Tableau New Features

 Tableau is a visual analytics tool that keeps updating itself regularly.
 Whenever new features are added, a new release is made available or the users.
 A new update means the incorporation of new features.
-Often the new features are incorporated by taking into consideration the needs and the demand from the market.
-Each release of Tableau sees certain new features that add value to the tool.
-Along with making new features available, Tableau comes with necessary modifications in existing features.
+The incorporation of new features often takes into consideration the needs and demands of the market.
+Each release of Tableau sees certain unique features that add value to the tool.
+Along with making new features available, Tableau comes with necessary modifications to existing features.
 The ulterior motive is to make the tool robust and the top performer amongst all the BI tools in the market.

 Different Features in Tableau